Holidays in Spain: Summer, Sun, and Sangria in the South!

 Low-cost airlines are the most economical and convenient way to get to Spain, and nothing beats the country's excellent bus network – travelling by bus in Spain is very comfortable and affordable.

-One good arrival point on a last minute trip to Spain is Barcelona, which you can explore for a few days, on a city break, before taking a ferry to Menorca for a relaxed beach holiday.
+One good arrival point on a last minute trip to Spain is Barcelona, which you can explore for a few days, on a cheap weekend break, before taking a ferry to Menorca for a relaxed beach holiday.
 If you want to explore central Spain, look no further than Madrid.
 From here, you can travel to historic places such as Cuenca, home to hanging houses and stunning churches.
 Another option is Santiago de Compostela, the end point of the famous Camino pilgrimage and the gateway to Galicia's rugged coasts.

 Spain is a great travel destination at any time of the year.
 No matter if you are using Early-Bird Deals or are going Last Minute to Spain.
 Here some seasonal tips.